SonySemiconductorSolutions/aitrios-edge-mdt-tpc/README.md

 pip install edgemdt_tpc
 ```

-**Important note**: To use TPC, you’ll need to have Model-Compression-Toolkit (MCT) installed on your machine.
-If MCT is not already installed, the latest version will be automatically installed.

 ### Using the TPC

 To initialize a TPC and integrate it with MCT, use the `get_target_platform_capabilities` function as follows: